daliife/react-first-steps/README.md

 # React first steps

 - First introduction to React basics
-- Trying the awesome Tailwind, a utility-first CSS framework.
+- Trying the awesome Tailwindcss, a utility-first CSS framework.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).